 Corissa L. Bayer, PhD, ABPP has been living in Mary Esther since January 2016.
 She grew up in Pennsylvania and obtained a Bachelor's degree in Human Development from Cornell University.
 After college, she worked at UCLA on a research team examining mood and anxiety disorders in young adults.

-Most recently, she was lead Behavioral Health Clinician at the Shepherd Center’s SHARE Military Initiative in Atlanta, providing assessment and treatment for service members and veterans with traumatic brain injury (TBI) and PTSD.
-During that time, she was awarded Board Certification in Clinical Psychology from the American Board of Professional Psychology (ABPP) - a voluntary process of examination to demonstrate competency in an area of speciality.
+Before becoming a local, she was lead Behavioral Health Clinician at the Shepherd Center’s SHARE Military Initiative in Atlanta, providing assessment and treatment for service members and veterans with traumatic brain injury (TBI) and PTSD.
+During that time, she was awarded Board Certification in Clinical Psychology from the American Board of Professional Psychology (ABPP) - a voluntary process of peer-reviewed examination to demonstrate competency one’s speciality.

-Dr. Bayer enjoys time on the water, paddle boarding, and spending time with her dog, Red.
+Dr. Bayer enjoys time on the water, paddle boarding, and spending time with her husband and 2 sons.
+Her dog often visits the practice.